 \subsection{Probabilistic Mission Design with Large Language Models}

-Because ProMis allows us to limit the operations of an agent by First-Order Logic, we can leverage the fact that Large Language Models (LLM) can generate program code from natural language descriptions.
-We employ ChatGPT\footnote{https://chatgpt.com/, accessed July 01.2024} as LLM to demonstrate this approach.
+Because ProMis allows us to limit the operations of an agent via first-order logic, we can leverage the fact that Large Language Models (LLM) can generate program code from natural language descriptions.
+We employ DeepSeek\footnote{https://chat.deepseek.com, accessed January 31, 2025} as an LLM to demonstrate this approach.
 To do so, we must tell the LLM what a ProMis program is and describe its elements.
-For this, we pass Listing~\ref{listing:uam_model} together with the request of translating the following prompts into equivalent ProMis code, underlining the need for the \textit{landscape} clause to be included and to use the \textit{distance} and \textit{over} relations as exemplified.
-Then, we can provide the mission description of an operator who cannot or likes to avoid engineering the First-Order Logic required by ProMis.
-Figure~\ref{fig:llm} shows the operator's prompt, describing their situation and mission requirements in natural language, the LLM's response, the generated ProMis program, and the computed PML.
-However, creating a fine-tuned model is desirable to avoid errors, e.g., hallucinations, in the generated code.
-Further, the LLM's decisions, e.g., distance boundaries, might not align with the operator's intentions and require additional interactions.
+For this, we pass Listing~\ref{listing:uam_model} together with the request of translating the following prompts into equivalent ProMis code, underlining the need for the \textit{landscape} clause to be included and to use the \textit{distance}, \textit{over}, and \textit{change} spatial relations as exemplified.